Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we explore the application of Multimodal Large Language Models (MLLMs) for task planning in food preparation, identifying key challenges associated with cross-modal distraction and geometric feasibility.
+In this work, we explore the application of Multimodal Large Language Models (MLLMs) for task planning in instruction following manipulation, identifying four essential requirments associated with two challenges, cross-modal distraction and geometric feasibility.
 Our findings highlight that while MLLMs demonstrate strong reasoning abilities, their performance can degrade when unnecessary visual input introduces distractions.
 To mitigate this, we applied Chain of Thought reasoning with Self-Consistency, improving the model’s robustness against cross-modal interference.
 Additionally, we integrated skill affordance as a physics engine, enabling the model to assess geometric feasibility when planning robotic actions.

-Through the construction of a dedicated dataset and evaluation in a closed-loop task planning setting, we demonstrated the effectiveness of our approach in handling cross-modal distraction and recognizing geometric feasibility in food preparation tasks.
-Our contributions include dataset development, the adaptation of reasoning techniques for multimodal task planning, and the incorporation of action preconditions to enhance feasibility assessments.
+Through the construction of a dedicated benchmark and evaluation in a closed-loop task planning setting, we demonstrated the effectiveness of our approach in handling cross-modal distraction and recognizing geometric feasibility in food preparation tasks.
+Our contributions include benchmark development, the adaptation of reasoning techniques for multimodal task planning, and the incorporation of action preconditions to enhance feasibility assessments.